vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 ```

 Find the following line, and comment out the statement by adding a '#' as the
 first character.
-This removes the default framebuffer driver, which defaults to
+This removes the default FRAMEBUFFER driver, which defaults to
 RGB565.
 (Note, ChrysaLisp will run fine on RGB565 if you want to):

 ```code